An origin story in the Comstock Chronicles

 In a rage that ignited on his fingertips, Azroth threw off his blankets and marched toward Gabe’s room in the back.

-Azroth spun around to find a pretty girl about his same age.
-Her black hair was pulled into a knot at the base of her neck, and she leaned casually against a wall in a manner much like Gabe.
+Azroth spun around to find a pretty girl about his same age leaning casually against one wall, much like Gabe had yesterday.
+Her black hair was pulled into a knot at the base of her neck.

 “Why shouldn’t I go in there?
-He stole my money, and I want it back,” Azroth said.
+He stole my money, and I want it back,” he said.

 “I took the two coppers.
 You didn’t think you could stay here for free, did you?
 Everything has a price.”